csstools/postcss-plugins/plugins/postcss-custom-media/README.md

 If you're using Modular CSS such as, CSS Modules, `postcss-loader` or `vanilla-extract to name a few, you'll probably notice that custom media queries are not being resolved.
-This happens because each file is processed separately so unless you import the custom media query definition in each file, they won't be resolved.
+This happens because each file is processed separately so unless you import the custom media query definitions in each file, they won't be resolved.

 To overcome this, we recommend using the [PostCSS Global Data](https://github.com/csstools/postcss-plugins/tree/main/plugins/postcss-global-data#readme) plugin which allows you to pass a list of files that will be globally available.
 The plugin won't inject any extra code